Business Bingo for Mac is compatible with Lion (10.7) and higher.

 Zippy: The Zippy button causes ALL numbers to be called silently and displayed on the Flash Board.
 (Zippy can be used to demonstrate that all numbers will be called.)
-On a Mac, press both the "Command" and "z" keys together on the keyboard to stop Zippy.
-The shortcut on Win 7 is "Windows" and z".
+On a Mac, press the “Command”, “Option” and “z” keys together on the keyboard to stop Zippy.
+The shortcut on Windows is “Windows” and “z”.

 Billboard: When Billboard is selected, called numbers, except in the Bonanza setup and Zippy, are displayed in very large font on top of the Flash Board for approximately two seconds, after which time the Flash Board is displayed until the next called number.